 Diet is just an important part of fitness than anything else, so don’t underestimate this fact!
 Eating lots of antioxidant rich plant based foods will fasten your recovery times, strengthen your immune system, give you plenty of energy to train, and help you to build out the body you have always wanted.

-Understanding macronutrients and correct food combining is a vital part of your healthy lifestyle, and to make this easier for you I have devised a budget friendly one week plant based diet plan so you can try this way of life the healthy way if you so wish to.
+Understanding macronutrients and food combining is a vital part of your healthy lifestyle, and to make this easier for you I have devised a budget friendly one week whole foods plant based diet plan so you can try this way of life the healthy way if you so wish to.

 I hope you have found this post informative and that you can find an exercise you enjoy doing.
 I would love to know what you like to do to keep in shape; or even if you have any other suggestions I can add to this list.
 Please feel free to drop me a line below.
 Thanks for stopping by!